Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Cover their cough with a tissue or cough into their elbow

 People should follow these precautions until they are responding to treatment and no longer coughing.
 After only a week or two of treatment with the correct antibiotics, people are less likely to spread the disease.
-However, if they live or work with people who are at high risk (such as young children or people with AIDS), repeated analyses of sputum samples may be needed to determine when the danger of spreading the infection is past.
+However, if they live or work with people who are at high risk (such as young children or people with AIDS), repeated analyses of sputum samples may be needed to determine when the danger of spreading the infection has passed.
 Also, people who continue to cough during treatment, do not take their drugs as instructed, or have highly drug-resistant tuberculosis may need to follow these precautions longer so that they do not spread the disease.

-Directly observed therapy ( DOT Antibiotics ) can also help prevent the spread of infection.
+Directly observed therapy (DOT Antibiotics ) can also help prevent the spread of infection.
 Making sure that infected people take the prescribed drugs as instructed increases the chance that the bacteria will be eradicated.

 Public health personnel try to determine who might have been infected by a person with tuberculosis and recommend that these people be tested for tuberculosis.